Tory Belleci: Other work

 From 2011 to 2013, he co-hosted Punkin Chunkin on the Science Channel with fellow MythBusters build team members Kari Byron and Grant Imahara.

 In 2013, Belleci created a YouTube channel, Blow It Up, where he and various guests use explosives to blow up everyday items.

 In 2015, Byron and Belleci hosted Thrill Factor, a new show for the Travel Channel.
 In this show they visit and showcase thrill rides around the world and explore a little bit of science such as the effect of G forces on breathing, heart rate and other factors.

-Belleci stars alongside Imahara and Byron in the Netflix show White Rabbit Project, which premiered on December 9, 2016.
+Belleci starred alongside Imahara and Byron in the Netflix show White Rabbit Project, which premiered on December 9, 2016.

 Belleci starred alongside Richard Hammond (Top Gear, The Grand Tour) for the Amazon Video series The Great Escapists, announced in August 2019 which was produced by Hammond's Chimp Productions.
 The fictional six-episode adventure series stranded the two on a deserted island via shipwreck, and the two used available resources to build out the means to survive on the island.

 Beginning in 2020, Belleci co-hosted The Explosion Show on the Science Channel.

 Belleci also appeared in Jackass Forever (2022).

 Personal life

-From June 5–11, 2014, Belleci competed with electronic dance music producer deadmau5 in the Gumball 3000 race, riding copilot in deadmau5's Ferrari 458 Spider named Purrari from Miami to Ibiza, Spain, and won top honors, taking the "Spirit of the Gumball" award.

 Belleci proposed to his longtime girlfriend, Erin Bothamley, in 2018.
 They married in a private ceremony in 2020.
+They had a daughter on August 22, 2021.

 During MythBusters' 2010 break, Belleci volunteered time to visit Haiti.
 He visited orphanages and installed clean-water systems with "Life Giving Force," a nonprofit organization dedicated to providing clean water to communities in need.
 He communicated that the trip has had a profound effect on him and that he admires the resilience of the Haitian people.